Take the kids to AMC Theatres for $3-$5 this summer

 Moviegoers can enjoy 14 different films over the course of the summer with titles ranging from family favorites like “Kung Fu Panda” and “Shrek 2,” to recent hits like “Puss in Boots: The Last Wish” and “Sonic the Hedgehog 2.”

-Participating locations will offer dedicated showtimes on Wednesday and Saturdays, starting between 11 a.m. and noon.
+Participating locations will offer dedicated showtimes on Wednesdays and Saturdays, starting between 11 a.m. and noon.
 You can check out AMC Summer Movie Camp lineup online.

 In addition to its special programming, AMC Theatres also offers 30% off matinee tickets (before 4 p.m.) every day.